EmpaEconversion/aurora-cycler-manager/README.md

 ### Visualisation

-A web-app based on `Plotly Dash` allows rapid, interactive viewing of time-series and per-cycle data, as well as the ability to control experiments on tomato cyclers through the graphical interface.
+A web-app based on `Plotly Dash` allows rapid, interactive viewing of time-series and per-cycle data, as well as the ability to control experiments on cyclers through the graphical interface.

 ## Installation